IntersectMBO/cardano-haskell-packages/README.md

 follow these steps:

 - Make a local checkout of CHaP and make the intended changes
-- Build the repository with `nix shell -c foliage build`
+- Build the repository with `nix develop -c foliage build`
 - Build the project to test overriding the repository with your local version in `_repo`.
   ```bash